-IFCI shares jump nearly 11% in early trade; here is why - BusinessToday
+IFCI shares jump nearly 6% today; here is why - BusinessToday

-Shares of state-owned NBFC IFCI Ltd surged in Friday's early trading session, extending gains for the second straight day.
-The stock climbed 10.75 per cent to hit a day high of Rs 59.84.
+Shares of state-owned NBFC IFCI Ltd surged on Friday, extending gains for the second straight session.
+The stock climbed 10.75 per cent to hit an intraday high of Rs 59.84.
+It eventually settled 5.83 per cent higher at Rs 57.18.

 Some market experts linked the uptick to IFCI's indirect exposure to the National Stock Exchange of India (NSE).
 IFCI holds a stake in NSE through its majority ownership of Stock Holding Corporation of India Ltd (SHCIL).